pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I could have gone for a walk with my daughter but I didn't because it was cold!
 * I walked around a park for a little to get some fresh air.
 * We were walking around last night.
----

-Bob: What can we do after work?

-Ana: We can walk in the park after work.

----
-Bob: What did you do after work?

-Ana: I walked after work.

----

 ## want wanted (id) (reg) syn: wish, desire, need